rutvipota/rutvipota/README.md

 ## About Me

 I'm an ECE student at the University of Washington with a focus on VLSI/hardware design and embedded systems.
-I enjoy working across the full hardware stack — from RTL design and ASIC tape-out pipelines to firmware development and physical prototyping.
+I enjoy working across the full hardware stack, from RTL design and ASIC tape-out pipelines to firmware development and physical prototyping.

 Currently contributing to a **TSMC 180nm ASIC tape-out** and an **AI accelerator chip** at the UW PNCEL Lab, and developing advanced TL-Verilog circuit designs at **Redwood EDA** using next-generation AI-accelerated EDA tools.